 Practice is something that is necessary for anyone who would like to be better at… well… anything!
 Of course, the same goes for your little swimmers.
 As we move into the cooler months, we know that swimming in the backyard pool won’t be an option.
 And even though Love Swimming houses heated, indoor pools, we must also realize that practicing our swim technique can extend outside the pool as well.

 If we only practiced an activity once a week, we would never be as far along as we could be.
 For instance, if babies only practiced walking once a week, it’s doubtful they would walk before the age of 10, if that.
 The same goes for writing, speaking, and numerous other activities.
-So that bares the question: How do we practice swimming out of the pool?
-Well, we have an answer!
+So that bares the question: How

 When it comes to swimming, our kicks play the largest role.
 If we don’t know how to kick properly, we inadvertently cause ourselves to expel more energy than necessary.
 And if that happens, we can’t swim as long and as much as we’d like to!
 So, here is a tip we have for our little swimmers to try before they head to bed or at anytime during the day.